 The contractual commitment amounts in the table above are associated with agreements that are enforceable and legally binding.
-Obligations under contracts that we can cancel without a significant penalty are not included in the table above.
-Purchase orders issued in the ordinary course of business are not included in the table above, as our purchase orders represent authorizations to purchase rather than binding agreements.
+Obligations under contracts, including purchase orders, that can be cancelled without a significant penalty are not included in the table above.

 Off-Balance Sheet Arrangements